Get Free Worldwide Shipping On Orders Of $100 or MoreClick Here to Shop >

-You will be notified if this product comes back into stock.
+Thanks, you'll be notified if this product comes back in stock.

 - 100% Italian leather

 - 4.5" H x 11" W

 - Dry-clean only